-Fix: Accidentally emptied the Recycle Bin in Windows 10, 8, 7
+- If you accidentally emptied the Recycle Bin in Windows 10, you can still recover lost files.

 Although emptying the Recycle Bin may seem irreversible, it’s possible to restore deleted files using a file recovery program.
 When the Recycle Bin deletes a file, the file remains “hidden” on your computer’s hard drive until new data takes its place.
 Because of this, you can still recover lost files, but you will need to be careful not to overwrite them in the process.

 To avoid overwriting lost files, we recommend using your computer as little as possible during the recovery process.
 You should especially avoid doing anything that could write new data to your hard drive, such as saving files, installing new software, and so on—except for following the steps below, of course.

 NOTE: Windows System Restore does not restore deleted files.
 Although System Restore is usually effective for most forms of recovery, it only restores computer settings and configurations, not files.
 In fact, running System Restore overwrites space on the hard drive, potentially deleting your files forever!

 How to recover lost Recycle Bin files in Windows 10